Autorité des marchés financiers (Quebec)

-The Autorité des marchés financiers (AMF) is the organisation responsible for financial regulation in the Canadian province of Quebec.
+The Autorité des marchés financiers (AMF; lit.
+'Financial Markets Authority') is a self-funding government agency responsible for financial regulation in the Canadian province of Quebec.
 It regulates the province's financial markets and provides assistance to consumers of financial products and services.
-As provided for under its incorporating legislation, the AMF's mission is to enforce the laws governing the regulation of the financial sector, notably in the areas of insurance, securities, deposit institutions (other than banks) and the distribution of financial products and services.
+Under its enabling legislation, the AMF's mission is to enforce the laws governing the regulation of the financial sector, particularly in the areas of insurance, securities, deposit institutions (other than banks) and the distribution of financial products and services.

-The AMF coordinates its activities with self-regulating bodies such as the Chambre des services financiers (Chamber of Financial Security) and the Chambre de l'Assurance de dommages (Chamber of Damage Insurance), including professional ethics and continuing education.
+The AMF acts in coordination with other self-regulating bodies such as the Chambre des services financiers (Chamber of Financial Security) and the Chambre de l'Assurance de dommages (Chamber of Damage Insurance), including professional ethics and continuing education.

 History

 Established under An Act respecting the Autorité des marchés financiers on February 1, 2004, the AMF is unique by virtue of its integrated regulation of the Québec financial sector, notably in the areas of insurance, securities, deposit institutions (other than banks) and the distribution of financial products and services.

-The "Autorité des marchés financiers" (Authority of financial markets) derives its authority from the "Loi sur l'Autorité des marchés financiers" (Financial Market Authority Act).
-It is the result of the merger of the "Commission des valeurs mobilières du Québec" (Québec Securities Commission - CVMQ), the Bureau des services financiers (Quebec) (Financial Services Bureau - BSF), the Régie de l'assurance-dépôt du Québec (Québec Deposit Insurance Corporation) (RADQ), the Fonds d'indemnisation des services financiers (Financial Services Compensation Fund) (FISF) and the "Inspecteur general des institutions financières" (Inspector General of Financial Institutions) (IGIF).
+The AMF derives its authority from the Loi sur l'Autorité des marchés financiers (Financial Market Authority Act).
+It is the result of the merger of the Commission des valeurs mobilières du Québec (Québec Securities Commission - CVMQ), the Bureau des services financiers (Quebec) (Financial Services Bureau - BSF), the Régie de l'assurance-dépôt du Québec (Québec Deposit Insurance Corporation - RADQ), the Fonds d'indemnisation des services financiers (Financial Services Compensation Fund - FISF) and the Inspecteur general des institutions financières (Inspector General of Financial Institutions - IGIF).

-The AMF was established by the act 2002-45 of December 11, 2002 under the name of the "National Financial Sector Management Agency", in order to integrate the functions of the Bureau des services financiers (Quebec) and the Commission des valeurs mobilières du Québec (Securities Commission of Quebec), which were created by The laws bill 2002-45 of December 11, 2002- 48 of 16 December 1982.
+The AMF was established by Bill 2002-45 of December 11, 2002 under the name Agence nationale d'encadrement du secteur financier (National Financial Sector Management Agency), in order to integrate the functions of the BSF and the CVMQ.

-It was then renamed under its current name by the Act 2004-37 du 17 décember 2004.
+It was then renamed to its current name by Bill 2004-37 of December 17, 2004.

-The people who have served as AMF's president and CEO are: Jean Saint-Gelais (2004-2010), Mario Albert (2010-2013), Louis Morisset (2013-today).
+Since 2023, Yves Ouellet has been the AMF's President and Chief Executive Officer.